We know that traveling with primary immunodeficiency (PI) can be difficult. However, there are ways to prepare to make it less stressful.

 - Bringing extra layers of clothing when you will be outside for a prolonged period of time.

 - Packing antibacterial hand wipes in case you don't have good access to a place to wash your hands.

-- Not drinking well water or water from a stream, particularly when camping, because it may have higher concentrations of bacteria or parasites.
+- Not drinking well water or water from a stream, particularly when camping, because it may have higher concentrations of bacteria, viruses or parasites.